 \subsection{Quantum error-correcting codes}

-In quantum computation, the errors are inevitable because of the decoherence effect of quantum state.
-In order to correct qubit error, we need to establish a error model for quantum computation.
-In \cite{preskill1998fault}, We conclude that the evolution of the qubit can be expressed as a linear combination of four possibilities: (1) no error occurs, (2) the bit flip $\left|0\right\rangle\leftrightarrow \left|1\right\rangle$, (3) the relation phase of $\left|0\right\rangle$ and $\left|1\right\rangle$, (4) both a bit flip and a phase flip occur.
-Then, the error super-operator ${\cal E}$ is diagonal in Pauli basis.
-The error model can be taken the form
+To correct qubit errors, one needs to first establish an error model for quantum computation.
+Based on the result of~\cite{preskill1998fault}, we know that the evolution of the qubit can be expressed as a linear combination of four possibilities: (1) no error occurs, (2) the bit flip $\left|0\right\rangle\leftrightarrow \left|1\right\rangle$, (3) the phase flip $|+\rangle\leftrightarrow|-\rangle$, (4) both a bit flip and a phase flip occur.
+Therefore, the error super-operator ${\cal E}$ is a diagonal in Pauli basis.
+The error model has the following form